rails/rails/guides/source/association_basics.md

     => true
     ```

-Active Record supports automatic identification for most associations with standard names.
-However, bi-directional associations that contain the `:through` or `:foreign_key` options will not be automatically identified.
+Sometimes, you might need to customize the association with options like `:foreign_key` or `:class_name`.
+When you do this, Rails might not automatically recognize the bi-directional association involving `:through` or `:foreign_key` options.

-Custom scopes on the opposite association also prevent automatic identification, as do custom scopes on the association itself unless [`config.active_record.automatic_scope_inversing`][] is set to true (the default for new applications).
+Custom scopes on the opposite association also prevent automatic identification, as do custom scopes on the association itself unless [`config.active_record.automatic_scope_inversing`][] is set to true.

-For example, consider the following model declarations:
+For example, consider the following model declarations with a custom foreign key:

 ```ruby
 class Author < ApplicationRecord